elliotttf/express-request-version/README.md

 This middleware allows a version property to be added to an express request object and provides basic version validation.

+The resulting version will exist in the `req.version` property of all request objects.

 ## Usage

 ### Version by path